Annual Budget

 Comparison to Other Councils

-The below graphs show how Moira compared to other Councils in 2021/22.
+The below graphs illustrate how Moira Shire compared to other large rural Councils in 2022/23.

-This comparison aims to show that Rural and Regional Councils face different operational challenges and infrastructure needs than those of Metro and Interface Councils.
-It highlights how differences in population density and geographic area can influence a Council’s ability to generate sufficient revenue to meet those operational challenges and infrastructure needs and how that can lead to differences in rate notices between Councils.
+Differences in population density and geographic area can influence a Council’s ability to generate sufficient revenue to fund the operational and infrastructure needs and often leads to differences in rate notices between Councils.

 Further information